Yu295/MTRX2700_Major/README.md

  readMagnet.m
  ```
  When the mapping of the environment is successfully accomplished, the user is instructed to turn to the correct elevation that has been caculated in the mapping function.
 In this function, the magenetometer reading is transmitted through from CodeWarior so that when the correct elevation is achieved, the voice instruction will guide the user to go forwards.

+ **Matlab Mapping and Guidance Module**

+Mapping of the environment takes the serial readings of distance, elevation and azimuth from the ```matlab readSerial.m``` function and translates them to the Cartesian coordinates x,y,z, which are then plotted in a 3D scatter plot.